JSteunou/webstomp-client/README.md

 The `RxClient` uses the reactiveX library, [RxJs](http://reactivex.io/), to include observable support.

-Connecting and Subscribing, unsubscribing is a bit different.
-The rest of the API is the same as `Client`
+The API is completely async with observables ergo requiring a subscription to be active before sending.

 #### connect